rafaelscb/umbrella/README.md

 With Umbrella you create a single HTML file and inherit your JavaScript classes from Umbrella classes.

+IMPORTANT!
+It works only on Windows and Linux.
+OS X is not supported at the moment.

 ## Steps

 Compiling the ANSI C utility tools: